AI-HELP/sdk-ios-example/README.md

 [中文版接入文档](https://github.com/AI-HELP/iOS-SDK-stable/blob/master/README_CN.md)
 # AIHelp iOS SDK Integration Guide
-1. SDK supports iOS versions 8 and above.
+1. While reading this document, we assume that you've already had the experience of developing IOS.
+SDK supports iOS versions 8 and above.
 ## Ⅰ. Download iOS SDK
 Click the button "Clone or download" in the top right corner to download iOS SDK and then unzip the file.
 ## Ⅱ. Import ElvaChatServiceSDK into project